What is Inhalant Addiction?

 - Organ damage (heat, lungs, liver, kidney)

 Different inhalant substances produce various health risks, both short-term and long-term.
-Some of these effects may be reversible over time.
+Some of these effects from huffing may be reversible over time.
 Others may be permanent.

 What Causes Inhalant Addiction?